-Patrick Sheehan is a Postdoctoral Scholar at the Center for Work, Technology, and Organizations at Stanford University.
-In the fall, he will be an Assistant Professor of Sociology at Boston University.
+Patrick Sheehan is an Assistant Professor of Sociology at Boston University.

 He is an ethnographer who studies social life at the intersection of work, culture, inequality, and technological change.
 His research has been published in American Journal of Sociology, Annual Review of Sociology, Work & Occupations, and Contexts and has won awards from the ASA sections on Culture; Organizations, Occupations, and Work; and Economic Sociology.

 Patrick earned his PhD from the Department of Sociology at the University of Texas at Austin and his BA from the University for California, Santa Barbara.
-He has also been a Visiting Scholar in the Economic Sociology research group at the Max Planck Institute for the Study of Society in Cologne, Germany.
+He has held positions as a Post Doctoral Fellow at Stanford University’s Center for Work, Technology, and Organizations and a Visiting Scholar at the Max Planck Institute in Cologne, Germany.
 Before graduate school, Patrick taught 2nd grade in Detroit, Michigan, and worked as a labor organizer for the United Teachers Los Angeles.

 You can find Patrick’s CV in the navigation bar on the left side.